FIA makes WRC U-turn as Rally1 retained until 2026

 Current series leader Hyundai’s Cyril Abiteboul added: “We have worked very closely together with the FIA over the past months and while we all believe that stability of the technical regulations for 2025 and 2026 is the right thing, the very substantial steps made on the governance will provide for a more unified and positive approach towards the short term improvements and long term breakthroughs that we all agree the sport needs.”

 M-Sport managing director Malcolm Wilson was equally pleased with the progress the series is making: “This is a really positive step for us in the coming years.
-We have seen some good proposals on the promotion side, on the marketing side and the plans for event operations.
-Now the work to make those things happen needs to start, and with a consistent proposition on the technical side, I think the scope is there to achieve ambitious targets for the WRC.”
+We have seen some good proposals on the promotion side, on the marketing side and the plans for event operations and now the work to make those things happen needs to start, and with a consistent proposition on the technical side, I think the scope is there to achieve ambitious targets for the WRC.”

 Comments